-An example of a CAS environment is shown in This configuration example has local authentication, an Ethernet interface provided by a router, and serially-connected workstations.
+An example of a CAS environment is shown in the following figure.
+This configuration example has local authentication, an Ethernet interface provided by a router, and serially-connected workstations.

-The following diagram, shows additional scenarios for the BLACK BOX ® Advanced Console Server: both remote and local authentication, data buffering, and remote access.
+The following diagram shows additional scenarios for the BLACK BOX ® Advanced Console Server: both remote and local authentication, data buffering, and remote access.

-Figure 46: CAS diagram with various authentication methods
+Figure 49: CAS diagram with various authentication methods